Posted by Stony Brook Surgery on November 30, 2015

 "Lung cancer screening can now stand shoulder to shoulder with mammography, colonoscopy, pap smears, and other proven cancer screenings that have saved countless lives," says Lung Cancer Alliance president and CEO, Laurie Fenton Ambrose.
 "This signals a new day where lung cancer transitions from the number one cancer killer to a treatable, even curable disease."

 Those who qualify for lung cancer screening can make an appointment by calling 631-444-2981.
-Watch this video (2:11 min) released with the 2013 launch of our screening program to learn more about it:
+Watch this video (2:12 min) about our screening program to learn more about it:

 Posted by Stony Brook Surgery on February 11, 2015